-The eligibility results will remain in effect for a period of six (6) months unless rescinded by the Chief of Police.
+The eligibility results will remain in effect for a period of six (6) months unless extended or rescinded by the Chief of Police.
+Generally, no eligibility list will last longer than twelve (12) months.
 No re-testing or additions will be made until the current roster expires, or the list is exhausted.
 Someone who becomes eligible during a current roster will not be considered for promotion, nor will anyone who is unable to test at the scheduled time.